Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **From the Brink**

-    Once per long-rest, when you would be reduced to 0 Hit Points or below, make a Constitution Saving Throw.
+    Once per long-rest, when you would be reduced to 0 Hit Points or below, make a Constitution :d20-save: **Saving Throw**.
 The DC equals 10 or half the damage you take, whichever number is higher.
 On a successful save, you are reduced to 1 Hit Points instead.

 - **Fast Healing**